ThreatDetector-Nathan0915/SQL-to-CQL-Cheat-Sheet/SQL_to_CQL.md

-# To help all splunkers (SPL) who have been forced to adopt Crowdstrike Query Language (CQL)
+# To help all splunkers in Splunk Processing Language (SPL) who have been forced to adopt Crowdstrike Query Language (CQL)
 ## Basic Field Search
 Description: To conduct a basic search in SPL vs CQL